 Auctions and online platforms turbocharge collector car liquidity

-Specialists examining the future of antiques argue that Nov reports show Auctions as The Engine Driving the Market, powered by Strong online bidding platforms and Younger buyers.
+Specialists examining the future of antiques reports show auctions as the engine driving the market, powered by strong online bidding platforms and younger buyers.
 That same pattern dominates collector cars, where Bring a Trailer, Cars and Bids, and marque specific auction sites now move everything from Subaru Impreza WRX STIs to Ferrari F40s.

 New buyers who grew up online feel comfortable wiring six figure sums for a Porsche 964 Turbo based solely on high resolution photos and inspection reports, which compresses price discovery and rewards sellers who present their cars with the same detail as a museum quality antique.